 The Biosolids Management Program, developed by WASA through a stakeholders group that included neighboring jurisdictions, and adopted by the Board of Directors in 1999, calls for full biosolids digestion as our primary long-term solution and continuing land application as long as it is financially advantageous.
 The Authority completed the preliminary design for the installation of new egg-shaped digesters.
-However, an unacceptably high bid for construction of the egg-shaped digester project led to a decision by the WASA Board of Directors to defer the project in fiscal year 2006.
-After further study a new method was selected that will be more efficient, use less energy and lower the cost of processing the effluent.
-Engineering and design work have commenced again and construction will be continued in 2010.
+However, an unacceptably high bid for construction of the egg-shaped digester project led to a decision by the Board of Directors to defer the project in fiscal year 2006.
+After further study, a new method was selected that will be more efficient, use less energy and lower the cost of processing the effluent.
+Engineering and design work have commenced again and a proposal has been presented to the Board for their consideration which is currently under deliberation.